-As you can see the amount of flour is not listed in the ingredients but rather it says to mix in large bowl of sifted flour (by hand).
+As you can see, the amount of flour is not listed in the ingredients but rather it says to mix in a large bowl of sifted flour (by hand).

 Mama’s Tea Cakes

-3 1/2 teaspoon soda
+3 1/2 teaspoon baking soda

 4 1/2 teaspoon baking powder

-1/8 teaspoon salt
+1/4 teaspoon salt

 3/4 cup sugar

-4 teaspoons ginger
+4 teaspoons ground ginger

-1 cup butter, softened
+1 cup salted butter, softened

-Bake at 350 degrees for 12 – 15 minutes.
+Bake for 12 – 15 minutes.